Search Engine Optimisation is dead.

 Does it matter if your website is not optimised?
 Absolutely it does, if Google can’t index your content correctly how can it list your website?
 How can it record all the brilliant facts that you state and the wonderful offers you currently display unless it can read it?

 Does it matter that you have not researched your keywords and phrases?
 You bet it does, because Bing uses your meta tags to help rank your website.
-Google – as you know I’m sure, does not use your tags, but WILL use your page titles, your XML sitemap that your website company did for you (make sure they did by the way) your header tags, your domain name and domain age and above all Google uses your website TEXT.
+Google – as you know I’m sure, does not use your tags, but WILL use your page titles, your XML sitemap that your website company did for you (make sure they did that by the way) your header tags, your domain name and domain age and above all Google uses your website TEXT.

 Does it matter if you are not using Social Media to help your website reach more potential customers?
 Yes it does matter because your competitors are doing just that, and they are not doing it just for fun.
+People talk.

 The bottom line is, if your website is important to your business you owe it to yourself to ensure it performs as well as it can.